-Eric Christopher Jackson is a Fine Art Photographer originally from South Florida.
-His Work is inspired by traditional Fine Art, Cinematography, and Fashion.
-He treats each new Project as a Story waiting to be told.
+Inspired by traditional Fine Art, Cinematography, and Fashion, he treats each new Project as a Story waiting to be told.
 It's important for the Viewer to feel and almost hear the Scenes he Captures.
 Each Subject wants to be seen and heard.
 Eric uses the Camera to give them a Voice.

 Eric’s Writing features Poetry, Short Stories, and Screenplays.
 In 2011, he wrote the Student Film entitled, “No Fear,” upon entering the Azusa Pacific University 48-Hour Film Festival.
 The improvisation by the Cast and Crew added to the success of the Story Concept.
 The Film received the First Place, Best Actor, and Best Actress Awards.